LAC-Japan/Ghidra_AntiDebugSeeker/README.md

 This allows analysts to easily add new detection rules or make changes.

 For packed malware, running this plugin after unpacking and fixing the Import Address Table is more effective.

+## Files Required to RUN the Program

+ 1. AntiDebugSeeker.java (For Ghidra : Ghidra Script Version)
+     Zip Folder containing the compiled files including AntiDebugSeekerPlugin.java (For Ghidra : Ghidra Module Extension)
+ 2. anti_debug_Ghidra.config (Converted for Ghidra : A file containing rules for detecting anti-debugging techniques)
+ 3. anti_debug_techniques_descriptions_Ghidra.json (Converted for Ghidra : A file containing descriptions of the detected rules)